How to Audit Your Website for Better SEO

 • Do I use CTAs effectively in my content, or do I miss chances to include them?

-• Do I target different buyer personas or target market profile with my CTAs and marketing offers?
+• Do I target different buyer personas or market profiles with my CTAs and marketing offers?

 • Do I have a clear-cut conversion funnel?